Tax

 Business Income Tax Deadlines

-In terms of tax deadlines, this one’s The Big One.
+In terms of tax deadlines, this one's The Big One.
 Business income tax is the tax that businesses pay on their profits.
-Planning for and filing an annual income tax return is a key aspect of financial management for any business.
-Pay close attention to your business structure, because the deadlines will differ based on how you’re organized.
+Pay close attention to your business structure because the deadlines will differ based on how you're organized.

 Key Dates for Business Income Tax Deadlines 2024

-• Sole Proprietorships and Single-Member LLCs (Schedule C on Form 1040): The due date aligns with Tax Day, which falls on April 15th each year.
-However, if the 15th day falls on a Saturday or a holiday, Tax Day is moved to the next business day.
-A tax extension pushes this to October 15, 2024.
+• Sole Proprietorships and Single-Member LLCs (Schedule C on Form 1040): The tax deadline typically falls on April 15 each year.
+However, if the 15th day falls on a Saturday or a holiday, Tax Day becomes the next business day.
+A tax extension pushes this to October 15, 2025.

 Tax Form Deadlines

-Keeping track of tax forms and deadlines can be a daunting task, but it’s critical for staying compliant with tax laws.
+Keeping track of tax forms and deadlines can be daunting, but it's critical for staying compliant with tax laws.
 If you can, prepare the necessary tax forms well in advance to ensure a smooth tax filing process.

 Sole Proprietorship due dates: